Ways Small Manufacturers Can Better Adapt to Remote Work

 But this all depends on the type of industry your business belongs to.

-If you’re an artisan using job shop manufacturing to produce wooden toys, then maybe there’s the chance (if team members are willing) for workers to work on tasks from home, and for you to figure out a supply chain around that.
+If you’re a manufacturer using job shop manufacturing to produce wooden toys, then maybe there’s the chance (if team members are willing) for workers to work on tasks from home, and for you to figure out a supply chain around that.

 But, regardless of if you can or can’t keep manufacturing your products at this current moment in time, it doesn’t mean that your business should completely shut down.